Find Your Perfect School

 - Commercial Electrical Installation

-As of May 2020, the BLS did not report a significant change in the potential job market opportunities in the field of Electric Power Line Installer and Repairer; however, between 2020 and 2030, 700 new jobs are expected to be available as the need arises and others retire from the field.
+As of May 2023, the BLS reports a 3% change in the potential job market opportunities in the field of Electric Power Line Installer and Repairer; between 2022 and 2032, 9,700 new jobs are expected to be available as the need arises and others retire from the field.

 How much money do Electric Power Installers make?